emmanuel-a-g/nextjs-blog/posts/exponent.md

 * Dev Tools: Webpack, Babel
 * Other: Axios, AWS

-## Why build a tournament emulator?
+## What can you do in a tournament emulator?

-Because it gives insight to what a small team of two software developers can do with the help of external api's, css, great knowledge of React, AWS, and Google's firebase authentication.

 These are some of things you can do within Expwnent: